+If you have modern kitchen or a period style space, we have plenty beautiful ideas below to get your creative juices flowing.
 And when you're looking for more kitchen ideas and inspiration be sure to check out our feature.

 - Wondering where exactly a kitchen island should go?
 Find out in our guide to kitchen design

-Positioning and sizing your kitchen island
+1. Get the positioning and sizing of your kitchen island right

 The best kitchen islands are carefully positioned to aid easy travel around the kitchen – aim for at least a 90cm to 110cm wide walkway in high traffic areas around the fridge and sink.
 And don't forget to allow space for dishwasher doors and extending drawers.
 Incorporating a sink and/or hob helps to centralise food preparation, bringing the chef into the action.
 Be unashamedly bold with your kitchen island lighting to ensure it takes centre-stage.